gfmio/energetic-causal-set-simulation/Readme.md

 Since only a supplied seed value will result in reproducable plots, the plots are only saved into the `plotDir`, if such a value is supplied.
 The filename is constructed from the parameters of the simulation to allow a quick identification of plots and simulation parameters.
 The `--show` option allows the plot to be displayed interactively once the simulation has completed.
 By default, simulations with a supplied seed value will not be shown, but only saved to file, while a simulation without a seed value will always be shown.

+# Font rendering

+The simulation uses Linux Libertine to render the plots.
+Hence, the font needs to be installed and available to matplotlib to render correctly.
+If the font is not found, a default font will be used for rendering.
+The normal Linux Libertine font files from the [www.linuxlibertine.org](http://www.linuxlibertine.org) are not supported by matplotlib due to missing font tables.
+The issue can be resolved by converting the files using [www.files-conversion.com](http://www.files-conversion.com/).

 License: MIT